kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 VARIOUS CAPACITIES.
 Consideration is being given to adapting a fork of this project to the Raspberry Pi-ish single board computers.

-Why would you want to do this?
-Here's the story:
+So why in the world would you want to observe a plant's electrical conductivity?
+Here's the fascinating story:

 In the 1960's, a polygraph expert named Cleve Backster, in a moment of feeling impulsively experimental, attached polygraph electrodes to a plant in his office to see what polygraph results would come from watering the plant  Note